Velrok/Agent-vs-Agent/readme.md

 Currently the app assumes two classes <code>TeamAAgent</code> and <code>TeamBAgent</code>.
 You can find the example/default implementations in <code>web/teams/TestTeam.js</code>

-Team B is the "smart" one.
-Currently Team A is like a headless chicken, just running around.
+Team B is an example on how to collect points and do basic environment sensing.
+Team A is an example on how to communicate.
+They assign roles to each other, but don't use that knowlage for now.

 Youre AI should be able to beat Team B quies easiely in a best of 5.
+Team A does not collect any points at all :).

 ## Feedback